 What will you find on this site?

-Jerry Dwyer more formally Gerald P. Dwyer, Jr. is an economist who currently is a Visiting Professor and BB&T Scholar at Clemson University.
+Jerry Dwyer more formally Gerald P. Dwyer is an economist who currently is a Visiting Professor and BB&T Scholar at Clemson University.
 I also am an Adjunct Professor at the University of Carlos III in Madrid and at Trinity College, Dublin.
-From 1997 to 2012, I was Director of the Center for Financial Innovation and Stability and a Vice President at the Federal Reserve Bank of Atlanta.
+From 1997 to 2012, I was a Vice President and Director of the Center for Financial Innovation and Stability at the Federal Reserve Bank of Atlanta.

 I am fascinated by financial developments such as the increases and decreases in stock prices illustrated on this page.
 Part of my research is on the why these things happen.

 The crash in stock market prices in 2008 and 2009 was associated with the financial crisis in September and October, 2008.
-My related research on this is discussed on the page Crises and banking
+My related research on the financial crisis is discussed on the page Crises and banking.

-In addition, my recent research interests also includes: banking and financial markets more generally than when when they perform badly; economic growth and financial development; and the digital revolution.
+My recent research interests also include: banking and financial markets more generally than when they perform badly; economic growth and financial development.
 Research papers and data are available in the links.

 Some code on random number generators also is available in the programming link.
 The code is useful to me and may be useful to you.
-The errors mentioned in the articles and avoided in the code still occur.
+The errors mentioned in the articles and avoided in the code still appear in commonly used programs.
 The code is in C, but it isn’t hard to translate to other languages.

 Not surprisingly, these diverse topics are related in my mind.
 One tie between some of them is my interest in the Digital Revolution and its implications.